basilhendroff/truenas-iocage-wordpress/README.md

 ## Support and Discussion

-There are numberous resources for WordPress and it's themes and plugins.
+There are self-help resources for WordPress at https://wordpress.org/support/ and support for WordPress, it's themes and plugins in the WordPress support forums at https://wordpress.org/support/forums/.

 Questions or issues about this resource can be raised in [this forum thread]().
 Support is limited to getting WordPress up and running in a FreeNAS jail.
-It doesn't extend to theme and plugin set-up and configuration.

 ### Troubleshooting

+Having installation or post-installation issues?
+First thing to check is `wordpress-config`.
+You may be asked to provide this if requesting assistance in the discussion area for this resource.
+You may find the logs below useful for troubleshooting.
+Assuming you jail is named `wordpress`, you can access these through a terminal using `iocage console wordpress`.
+1. The Caddy webserver log file at `/var/log/caddy.log`
+2. The MariaDB error log for the site `wordpress` at `/var/db/mysql/wordpress.err`
+3. The PHP-FPM log file at `/var/log/php-fpm.log`
+4. If enabled, the WordPress log file at `/usr/local/www/wordpress/wp-content/debug.log`

 ### To Do
 There are a number of opportunites to continue to improve the script.
 Much of is outside my current knowledge base.
 For instance, some, if not all, of the manual post-installation tasks could be included in the script.
 I was also unsuccessful in getting later versions of MariaDB to work with WordPress.
 You can find the outstanding to-do list at xxx.
 If you're able to assist with any of this, or can help refine the script in other ways, please consider submitting a pull request at https://github.com/basilhendroff/freenas-iocage-wordpress.